Placement Testing Frequently Asked Questions

 What is on the placement test?

-The parts of the test consist of Writing (Sentence Skills), Reading, Numerical (Arithmetic), and Algebra.
+The parts of the test consist of English (Including an Essay) and a Diagnostic Math test.
+The new English test (Including an Essay) replaces the old Reading and Sentence Skills test.
 The parts you take depend on your program of study.

 How can I study/prepare for the test?